 8. Click Test in the Classification legend to select all test files.

-9. On the Dependency Analysis tab, click Export > Send to Batch Job.
+9. On the Dependency Analysis tab, click Export > Send to Custom Task.

-The view changes to the Batch Job view.
+The Custom Task dialog appears.
 The test files you exported from the impact analysis are selected.

-The Run Unit Tests batch job runs MATLAB unit tests and creates a simple summary report.
-Look in the Batch Job Results pane to see the report for each test file run.
+The Run Unit Tests custom task runs MATLAB unit tests and creates a simple summary report.
+Look in the Custom Task Results pane to see the report for each test file run.

 If you want to export the impacted files to the workspace, in the Dependency Analysis view you can select the Save to Workspace export option.
 This creates a cell array of file paths to the exported files.